CERTCC/Vultron/docs/process_models/report_management.md

 [\[eq:pause_report\]](#eq:pause_report){reference-type="eqref"
 reference="eq:pause_report"}.

+!!! note ""
--   A report MAY enter and exit the _Deferred_ state a number of times in its lifespan as a Participant pauses or resumes work (i.e., transitions from/to the _Accepted_ state).
+    A report MAY enter and exit the _Deferred_ state a number of times in its lifespan as a Participant pauses or resumes work (i.e., transitions from/to the _Accepted_ state).

+!!! note ""
--   Reports SHOULD exit the _Deferred_ state when work is resumed [\[eq:resume_report\]](#eq:resume_report){reference-type="eqref" reference="eq:resume_report"}, or when the Participant has determined that no further action will be taken [\[eq:close_report\]](#eq:close_report){reference-type="eqref" reference="eq:close_report"}.
+    Reports SHOULD exit the _Deferred_ state when work is resumed [\[eq:resume_report\]](#eq:resume_report){reference-type="eqref"
+    reference="eq:resume_report"}, or when the Participant has
+    determined that no further action will be taken [\[eq:close_report\]](#eq:close_report){reference-type="eqref"
+    reference="eq:close_report"}.

+!!! note ""
--   CVD Participants MAY set a policy timer on reports in the _Deferred_ state to ensure they are moved to _Closed_ after a set period of inactivity.
+    CVD Participants MAY set a policy timer on reports in the _Deferred_ state to ensure they are moved to _Closed_ after a set period of inactivity.